-In \cite{Constrained_FS}, the authors propose a constrained deep reinforcement learning model to minimize DU and CU energy consumption through dynamic FS adaptation per RU in a virtualized RAN.
-However, slicing is not explicitly addressed and latency is not studied in detail.
-As a continuation of this previous work, in \cite{DRL_reconf} the authors develop a framework that allows dynamic vRAN reconfiguration on-the-fly.
+In \cite{Constrained_FS}, the authors propose a constrained deep reinforcement learning model to minimize DU and CU energy consumption by dynamically adapting FS per RU in a virtualized RAN.
+However, slicing is not explicitly addressed, and latency is not studied in detail.
+As a continuation of this previous work, the authors in \cite{DRL_reconf} develop a framework that enables dynamic vRAN reconfiguration on-the-fly.
 They work on an O-RAN architecture and focus on reconfiguring several aspects of the RAN: functional split selection, resource allocation, unit placement, gNB association, and routing.
 The goal is to minimize the long-term total network cost.
-Yet, these works do not consider slicing requirements nor dive into latency details.
+Yet, these works neither consider slicing requirements nor account for latency details.

-Klinkowski applied MILP in the RAN planning problem considering both latency and computing in their works \cite{klinkowsi2020} and \cite{klinkowsi2023}.
-In their first work, he focuses on the CU an DU placement problem, and simplifies the routing with a single candidate path.
-In the second work, the author proposes a MILP and a simulated annealing algorithm that jointly minimizes the number of active processing nodes and FH latency.
-The algorithms performs CU, DU, and RU placement, as well as path selection.
+Klinkowski addressed the RAN planning problem using mixed-integer linear programming, jointly considering latency and computational constraints in \cite{klinkowsi2020}, \cite{klinkowsi2023}.
+In \cite{klinkowsi2020}, the study focuses on the placement of CUs and DUs, while the routing problem is simplified by assuming a single candidate path.
+Subsequently, in \cite{klinkowsi2023}, an MILP formulation and a simulated annealing–based heuristic are proposed to jointly minimize the number of active processing nodes and the FH latency.
+The proposed approaches determine CU, DU, and RU placement, as well as path selection.
 For each RU, the functional configuration allows for either a single or a dual split, employing FS Options 7 or 2.
 Delay analysis is conducted based on TSN queuing models.
 However, their proposed optimization model does not account for network slicing requirements associated with 5G heterogeneous use cases, nor the energy consumption of computing and network components.

-In the work \cite{Power_moreira_2023}, the authors propose a MILP and heuristic algorithm to minimize the RAN power consumption.
-These algorithms choose a FS option between options 2 or 7, perform unit placement and path selection.
-The MILP has high computational demands even for medium topologies, while the heuristic achieves near-optimal results with significantly lower solving time.
-They consider PP power consumption, but ignore network power consumption.
-Also, a brief latency analysis is included from the work \cite{klinkowsi2020}; however, latency is not explored.
-Slices are considered but the 5G use cases restrictions are not included.
+In \cite{Moreira}, the authors propose an MILP and a heuristic algorithm to minimize RAN power consumption.
+These algorithms choose an FS Option between Options 2 and 7, perform unit placement, and select paths.
+The MILP is computationally intensive even for medium-sized topologies, whereas the heuristic achieves near-optimal results with significantly shorter solving times.
+They consider PP power consumption but ignore network power consumption.
+Additionally, a brief latency analysis is included from the work \cite{klinkowsi2020}; however, latency is not explored.
+Slices are considered, but the restrictions of the 5G use cases are not taken into account.